 - Locate water sources and travel corridors.

-- Prepare a detailed hunting planfor next season.
+- Prepare a detailed hunting plan for next season.

-5. Hunting Other Game Animals
+6. Hunting Other Game Animals

 Not all hunting occurs during the traditional big game season.
 There are legal year-round animals and games you can hunt during the off-season.
-It helps hunters to stay active and gives them more hunting challenges to improve their hunting skills.
+It helps hunters to stay active and gives them more hunting challenges to improve their skills.

 Some animals you can hunt all year round are: